tsackton/taelgarverse/docs/gazetteer/greater-dunmar/realms/dunmar/dunmar.md

 The [Great War](<../../../../events/1500s/great-war.md>) left Dunmar in chaos and the land changed, with much of the once-fertile heartlands of the country turned to arid, barren deserts, the [Yuvanti Mountains](<../../yuvanti-mountains.md>) rising to the west, and the new lands of the [Nayan Floodplains](<../../nayan-floodplains.md>) emerging from the [Nevos Sea](<../../../nevos-and-apporia/nevos-sea.md>).
 The [Nayan Dynasty](<../../../../groups/dunmari-dynasties/nayan-dynasty.md>) was founded in the west, establishing a new administrative center, [Nayahar](<western-dunmar/nayahar.md>), on the [Nayan](<../../rivers/nayan.md>) River, and slowly reclaims land as far east as the [Karawa Desert](<../../hara-basin/karawa-desert.md>).

-The first 50 years of the [Nayan Dynasty](<../../../../groups/dunmari-dynasties/nayan-dynasty.md>) was marked by a series of wars:
+The first 50 years of the [Nayan Dynasty](<../../../../groups/dunmari-dynasties/nayan-dynasty.md>) were marked by a series of wars:

 - The [Fire War](<../../../../events/1500s/fire-war.md>), against the fire giant [Mavdyr](<../../../../people/historical-figures/mavdyr.md>) and his allies
 - The [Bitter Knife War](<../../../../events/1500s/bitter-knife-war.md>), against the Bitter Knife hobgoblin nation based in the [Nashtkar](<../../nashtkar.md>)